jaluoma/pruju-ai/README.md

 python3 moodle.py
 ```

 You can then copy the `index.faiss` and `index.pkl` files to your course material folder (`CHAT_DATA_FOLDER/faiss_index`).
-The script also includes Moodle links to the text chucks consumed by the vector store, so it's advisable to add something like this to the system prompt: `Make sure to include hyperlinks to allow easy access to the materials.` This allows the user to click on the links and see the contents of the original concent on Moodle.
+The script also includes Moodle links to the text chucks consumed by the vector store, so it's advisable to add something like this to the system prompt: `Make sure to include hyperlinks to allow easy access to the materials.` This allows the user to easily navigate to see the original content on Moodle.
 Make sure that the access token is associated with the appropriate permissions on the Moodle end.

 ## Qdrant vector database